New laws needed to regulate ‘novel’ gambling products such as loot boxes in video games: Josephine Teo

 Others have reinvented traditional gambling products and added skills-based elements in an effort to have them resemble computer gaming products, the minister said, citing slot machines with joysticks or other features that allow users to make choices during the game.

-“Such new products across various modes of gambling will require new laws to regulate,” said Mrs Teo, who is also Manpower Minister.
+“Such new products across various modes of gambling or gaming will certainly require us to put on our thinking hats, and probably take a look at the new laws we need to put in place to regulate,” said Mrs Teo, who is also Manpower Minister.

 “Regulators and law enforcement agencies need to keep up to date with these developments and make sure our policies and rules remain effective,” she added.